aureamunoz/atomic-fruits-service/README.md

 %prod.quarkus.datasource.password = ${DB_PASSWORD}
 ````

-Now you can jump to the [Deploy the application in a Kubernetes cluster](#Deploy the application in a Kubernetes cluster) section.
+Now you can jump to the [Deploy the application in a Kubernetes cluster](#deploy-the-application-in-a-Kubernetes-cluster) section.

-# Deploy the application in a Kubernetes cluster
+# Deploy the application in the cluster

 We will use a local docker registry and a kind cluster with it enabled.